DHTMLX/docs-diagram/docs/api/diagram_editor/copymanager/methods/copystyles_method.md

 ### Example

--  call the method without arguments, to copy styles of the first element from the selection list:
+-  call the method without arguments to copy styles of the *first element from the selection list*

 ~~~js {5}
 const editor = new dhx.DiagramEditor("editor_container", {